Raúl Gudiño

-Raúl Manolo Gudiño Vega (born 22 April 1996) is a Mexican professional footballer who plays as a goalkeeper for Liga MX club Necaxa.
+Raúl Manolo Gudiño Vega (born 22 April 1996) is a Mexican professional footballer who plays as a goalkeeper for Liga de Expansión MX club Venados.

 Club career

 Porto

 On 29 August 2014, Guadalajara announced that Gudiño would be joining Portuguese club FC Porto on a ten-month loan, with an option to make the move permanent.
 He made his debut for the B team in November 2014 against Academico Viseu in the Segunda Liga.
 On 14 February 2015, he would block a penalty against Feirense in the 32nd minute to help Porto B clinch a 1–0 victory.

 On 16 June 2015, Porto announced they had signed Gudiño on a permanent deal by triggering the buy option for €1.5 million.
 On 11 February 2016, Gudiño joined União da Madeira on loan from FC Porto for the remainder of the season.

 APOEL (loan)

 On 31 August 2017, Gudiño signed with Cypriot side APOEL FC on a season-long loan.
 On 17 October, during the UEFA Champions League group-stage match against Borussia Dortmund, Gudiño came on as a substitute for Boy Waterman, becoming the first Mexican goalkeeper to play in a Champions League match.